parallelvirtualcluster/pvc/docs/manuals/api.md

 Define a new VM with Libvirt XML configuration `xml` (either single-line or human-readable multi-line).

 If `node` is specified and is valid, the VM will be assigned to `node` instead of automatically determining the target node.
-If `node` is specified and not valid, auto-selection occurrs instead.
+If `node` is specified and not valid, auto-selection occurs instead.

 If `selector` is specified and no specific and valid `node` is specified, the automatic node determination will use `selector` to determine the optimal node instead of the default for the cluster.